Straight Adjustable and Folding Backcountry Aluminum Hikers

 poles are great for exercising and general walking support.

-They are made similar to cross country ski poles and are used to match each step a person takes.
+made similar to cross country ski poles and are used to match each step a

 Proper use of trekking poles encourages good posture which is important to staying limber and healthy.

 - To determine the length of a trekking pole you will use, first stand up straight wearing the foot wear appropriate to your activity.